oktonine/docs/docs/guide/manager/Call_creation.md

 ## Publish the call

-- When the call is created, it needs to be reviewed and approvec by Oktonine's team.
+- When the call is created, it needs to be reviewed and approved by the Oktonine team.

-- When validated you can share the call using it's public link
+- When validated, you can share the call using its public link

  ![Image](../img/manager/createcall/createcall8.png)

-- The call's public page will appears like that :
+- The call's public page will appear like that :

  ![Image](../img/manager/createcall/createcall7.png)